 Still, the April Lyrids can surprise you.
 They’re known to have outburts of several times the usual number – perhaps up to 60 an hour or so – on rare occasions.
 Meteor outburts are not predictable.
 So – like a fisherman – you must take your lawn chair, a thermos of something to drink, whatever other gear you feel you need – and wait.
 You’ll be reclining outside in a dark location, breathing in the night air and gazing up at the starry heavens.
 Not a bad gig.

 Bottom line: On any clear night around April 20-23, the Lyrid meteor shower will kick off at late evening.
 Meteor numbers will tend to pick up after midnight, becoming greatest in the dark hour before dawn.
-In 2014, the waning moon is interfering, but give the shower a try, anyway.
+In 2015, the waxing crescent moon sets in the evening, leaving dark sky’s for this year’s Lyrid shower.
 It’s generally a nice shower, perhaps offering about 20 meteors per hour, and it can surprise you with occasional outbursts.